Wellesbourne: Schools

 Wellesbourne is home to Wellesbourne Church of England primary school.

 Sport

-Wellesbourne plays a variety of sports via established clubs, notably in football (in which Wellesbourne Wanderers FC have won several awards in recent years), cricket and rugby.
-Wellesbourne also has a badminton club, based at Kineton School (Wellesbourne Badminton Club).
+Wellesbourne has a football club, Wellesbourne Wanderers FC.

+Wellesbourne has a badminton club, based at Kineton School and a cycling club called the Wellesbourne Wheelers.

 Politics

-Following a Boundary Change most of Wellesbourne is now in the Parliamentary Constituency of Kenilworth and Southam.
-Two roads, Hammond Green and Ramsay Green built west of the old Parish Boundary are still attached to Stratford.
+Following a boundary change most of Wellesbourne is now in the Parliamentary Constituency of Kenilworth and Southam.
+Two roads, Hammond Green and Ramsay Green built west of the old parish boundary are still attached to Stratford.

+For local government, Wellesbourne falls under the areas of Warwickshire County Council and Stratford-on-Avon District Council, which are both responsible for different aspects of local government.
+Wellesbourne also has a parish council as the most local tier of government, which is represented by 11 councillors from three wards.